 Before the beginning of the first and second year of classes, medical students are enrolled by the College of Medicine M.D.
 Registrar's office in all required coursework for the upcoming academic year.
-Third and fourth year medical students use an online process (monitored by the College of Medicine Office of Student Affairs, and the Office of Academic Affairs), to select and enroll in their clerkships and electives.
-It is important for fourth-year students to consult with the College of Medicine Office of Student Affairs and their faculty advisor to gain advice on the acting internships or electives that they may want to enroll in, consistent with their career goals.
+Third- and fourth-year medical students use an online lottery process (monitored by the College of Medicine Office of Student Affairs and the Office of Academic Affairs), to list preferences for their clerkships and electives.
+It is important for fourth-year students to consult with the College of Medicine Office of Student Affairs and their Advising Academy Leaders to gain advice on the acting internships or electives that they may want to enroll in, consistent with their career goals.
 Students may view their schedule by using the Student Self Service web site at https://my.ucf.edu.